dwyl/process-handbook/README.md

   We recommend that the person who is talking is a different person to the one driving (performing the actions in the application).
 When using the application it can be easy to stop interacting with the people you are demo-ing to and speed up the pace of the demo as you click through an application you personally know well.
 This will need to be prepared and practiced in advance.
 + **Do a run-through of the demo**
 Once you've decided who is driving/ speaking you should do a run-through.
 This is where you'll pick up all of your problems around flow and most importantly, unexpected bugs that you don't want showing up in the actual demo.
+Make sure you think about including mobile/responsive views into your walkthrough.
 + **Recap on lessons learnt from previous demos**
 It's always good to reflect on what worked well in the past and also what didn't.
 This can help you avoid mistakes you may have made before and also leverage the things that went particularly smoothly.
 Make sure you have someone taking notes for you during the demo so that you can focus on delivering it at the time, and then you can review your performance afterwards.
 + **Remind yourself of the project status**